Written by Kevin B.H. Teh (DVM)

 It’s not too late

-Every year, respiratory disease continues to cause serious economic losses in dairy and beef cattle production.
+Every year, cattle respiratory disease continues to cause serious economic losses in dairy and beef cattle production.
 Many factors including stress, animal management and the environment play a role in respiratory diseases.
 Cattle in crowded or dusty pens, sheds with poor ventilation and lengthy transportation of animals are all factors that may contribute to the development of respiratory disease.
 Resulting economic losses include decreased performance, increased production costs due to loss of herd health, additional labour hours, poorer carcass quality, and even animal mortality.

 Prevention of respiratory disease relies on good herd management to reduce cattle stress and factors contributing to disease.
 Successful control of respiratory disease includes early detection and isolation of sick animals and proper treatment under the supervision of a veterinarian.
 For the health and well-being of the animals, it is important that treatment is given when necessary, using the most appropriate medication, dose rate and method of application.